brousalis/bendystraw/README.md

 again, to see an example of an Angular app using bendystraw, check out the [example](https://github.com/brousalis/bendystraw/tree/example) branch

+### config

+to configure settings and paths, pass an object into your require to bendystraw (most of the time in your gulpfile.js):

+    require('bendystraw')({
+      paths: {
+        src: 'app', // override main app folder
+        styles: 'css' // override stylesheet folder
+      },
+      settings: {
+        port: '42'
+      }
+    })

 ### tasks

 command | description